Disco (2008 film)

-Disco is a French film directed by Fabien Onteniente, which was released on 2 April 2008, with Franck Dubosc as "Didier Travolta" in the main role.
+Disco is a 2008 French comedy film directed by Fabien Onteniente, which was released on 2 April 2008, with Franck Dubosc as "Didier Travolta" in the main role.

 The main subject of this movie is the rebirth of disco music at the mid-2000s in a town of France.
 The film is at first humorous, with a lot of clichés about Saturday Night Fever, but it doesn't disparage the disco culture at any time.
 In fact, all the people involved in this film are fans of disco, dance and funk music.

 The soundtrack to the film contains a cover version of the Bee Gees' "Night Fever" performed by Australian singer and songwriter Tina Arena.